chirrag03/DS-Algo/Matrix/Set Matrix Zeroes.md

         boolean isRow = false;
         boolean isCol = false;

-        for(int i=0;i<m;i++){
+        //Do we need to set first column as 0 for(int i=0;i<m;i++){
              if(matrix[i][0] == 0){
                  isCol = true;
              }
         }

-        for(int j=0;j<n;j++){
+        //Do we need to set first row as 0 for(int j=0;j<n;j++){
              if(matrix[0][j] == 0){
                  isRow = true;